-The Patrol Division is commanded by Captain Tommy Trotter.
+The Patrol Division is currently commanded by Captain Mike Peschong.
 The division is comprised of one captain, six sergeants and thirty-seven deputies.
 The Patrol Division operates 24-7 providing full police services to residents of Lancaster County outside of the city limits of Lincoln.
 Deputies patrol in marked cars, responding to calls for service, enforcing traffic regulations, serving warrants, investigating crime, conducting follow-up investigations, presenting educational programs, and generally assisting citizens.
 The Patrol Division responds to approximately 12,000 calls for service annually.
 Lancaster County covers an area of 839 square miles, has a population of approximately 317,272, twenty-three cities, towns and villages, twelve state lakes and NRD recreation areas.

 Field Training Program